 Capacity is capped at 100, but unlimited online.

-After the launch, we will be holding events Tuesday to Friday at different locations in the city, where we will talk about the Food Equality Strategy, food justice, and listen to the actions you want to see happen in your locality.
+We will also be holding events different locations in the city throughout the week, where we will talk about the Food Equality Strategy, food justice, and listen to the actions you want to see happen in your locality.
 Food will be provided at all events.

 We hope you can come along and join in on the conversation.